 - Milk: Creamy milk is an essential part of any boba tea.
 Feel free to use regular milk or your favorite plant-based version.
 Soy, coconut, and almond milk are great options.

-- Low Sugar Option: Replace the brown sugar with powdered monk fruit, and feel free to replace the maple syrup with a sugar free syrup!
+- Low Sugar Option: Turn this into a low sugar dessert by replacing the brown sugar with powdered monk fruit, and feel free to replace the maple syrup with a sugar free syrup!

 - Flavor: The flavors and opportunities are endless!
 Try flavored syrups and fruit purees such as mango, strawberry, peach, or coconut.
 For less sugar, cut back on the brown sugar or use artificial sweeteners instead.